CampusAI/CampusAI.github.io/_ml/attention/attention.md

 {% include end-row.html %}
 {% include start-row.html %}

-Now you might be thinking something like: *"Wait, this is very similar to linear layer weights..."* And they are similar!
-However:
+Now you might be thinking something like:
+*"Wait, how is that different from linear layer weights..."*
+Another good question!
+They are quite similar, however:

+- Attention-based models operate in a cyclic fashion on a given input (unlike standard linear layer weights which all the data does a single forward pass)
 - Attention weights change dynamically with the input sequence (they are data-dependent, aka **fast weights**)
 - Common ANN weights do NOT directly depend on the input data at inference time.
 They change "slowerly" with gradient steps in training time.